-Under the CA 2016, a shareholder may appoint a proxy, and the proxy shall be entitled to vote on a show of hands provided that he or she is the only proxy appointed by the shareholder.
+Under the Companies Act 2016, a shareholder may appoint a proxy, and the proxy shall be entitled to vote on a show of hands provided that he or she is the only proxy appointed by the shareholder.
 If the shareholder appointed more than one proxy, the proxies shall only be entitled to vote by way of a poll, and the appointment of the proxies shall not be valid unless the shareholder has specified the proportions of the shareholder's holdings to be represented by each proxy.

-For private companies, the use of written resolutions without the need to hold a members' meeting is allowed except for the in the case of the removal of a director or auditor before the expiration of his or her term (section 297, CA 2016).
+For private companies, the use of written resolutions without the need to hold a members' meeting is allowed except for in the case of the removal of a director or auditor before the expiration of his or her term (section 297, Companies Act 2016).

-The passing of written resolutions is no longer provided in the CA 2016 for public companies, and resolutions of members can only be passed at general meetings.
+The passing of written resolutions is no longer provided in the Companies Act 2016 for public companies, and resolutions of members can only be passed at general meetings.

-Virtual meetings of shareholders are permitted by the CA 2016 unless the company's constitution provides otherwise.
+Virtual meetings of shareholders are permitted by the Companies Act 2016 unless the company's constitution provides otherwise.
 These virtual meetings may be convened at more than one venue using any technology or method that enables the shareholders to participate and to exercise their rights to speak and vote at the meeting.
+The Malaysian Code on Corporate Governance provides that the board must ensure that the conduct of a virtual general meeting (whether held in a fully virtual or a hybrid form) support meaningful engagement between the board, senior management and shareholders.
+Further, it provides that listed companies should leverage technology to facilitate voting including voting in absentia and remote shareholders' participation in general meetings.